abdulchaman/abdulchaman/README.md

 I'm
 Front End Developer
-The process of design and programming has always been of interest to me, I've been lucky enough to work alongside some talented teams on a number of high profile websites.
+The process of design and programming has always been of interest to me, and I've been lucky enough to work alongside some talented teams.
 I have a wide range of skills that include front-end development using technologies (React, ReactJs, HTML5, CSS3, Javascript, Responsive, UI)

 Languages and Tools: